 Computer stations and equipment are intended to support academic research by UConn students, faculty, staff, and authorized visitors.
-UConn is contractually bound to limit access to databases and e-resources to current UConn students, faculty, and staff.
+UConn is contractually bound to limit access to databases and e-resources to current UConn students, faculty, and staff..
 Regional Campus Libraries are authorized to restrict public use of computers in support of academic needs.
 Wireless access is available to visitors with a valid ID.
 The Library adheres to Connecticut Code - Sec.
 53-21a with regard to unsupervised children.
-Public users are able to avail themselves of the seating area on the first floor and must be prepared to show a valid photo ID.
+Public users are able to avail themselves of the seating area on the first floor.
 The library staff will gladly address questions about the collection and retrieve items in the stack areas.

 Only Card Printing is available at the library (10 cents per page).
 Please go to the the Co-op to add money to your Husky OneCard.
 The Co-op can also sell you a Copy Card for $3 so that you may add money.
-The library also offers printing from personal laptops .
+The library does not offer printing from personal laptops at this time.
 Photocopies are located on the first floor of the library.
 The copier will accept the Husky One Card and $1, $5, $10, and dollar coins.
 The library is unable to provide change, so kindly plan accordingly.
-Scanning is avaialable free of charge.
+Scanning is avaialable free of charg.
 There is a 10 minute limit if others are waiting to use the equipment.
 Please adhere to Copyright laws.